jmuachifi/barbershop/django/readme.md

-# Barbershop Scheduling App
+# Barbershop Scheduling App (Django Version)

-A simple scheduling platform for barbershops where customers can book appointments with barbers, and barbers can view their upcoming appointments.
+A scheduling platform for barbershops where customers can book appointments with barbers, and barbers can view their upcoming appointments.

 ## Features